 - Last year, the number of international trips taken globally each year reached 1.4B, two years faster than original projections.
 (UNWTO)

 - Since 2000, the number of trips taken annually by people around the world has more than doubled.
 (World Bank)

-- Travel and tourism generated $8.8 trillion to the global economy in 2018.
+- Travel and tourism generated $8.8 trillion in the global economy in 2018.
 (WTTC)

-- The continued rise in the number of people travelling indicates we will reach 1.8B international trips by 2030, doubling the number of trips made annually in fewer than 20 years.
+- The continued rise in the number of people traveling indicates we will reach 1.8B international trips by 2030, doubling the number of trips made annually in fewer than 20 years.
 (UNWTO)